VectolGuy-Yann/django-papaye/README.md

 source venv-3.9/bin/activate  # to activate your venv-3.9
 ```

-4) Install django-papaye:
+4) Install django-papaye 🥭:
 ```bash
 pip install django-papaye
 ```

-5) Then configure your django transcrypt environment by executing this command:
+5) Then configure your Django/Transcrypt environment by executing this command:
 ```bash
 configure
 ```

-6) Add a "load static" statement at top of base.html, then add a "script" calling your code transpiled from Python to Javascript just before the end of body tag:
+6) Add a "load static" statement at top of base.html, then add a "script" calling your code transpiled from Python to JavaScript just before the end of body tag:
 ```html
 {% load static %}